Introduction: Simple Soldering /helping Hands Station

 2. Alligator clips, or back in them hippie days (roach clips).
 Probably don't want to go to big here crush what your soldering.
 I also used the clips off the ends of a cheap battery tester.
 Note they have pinching power.
 So i used the rubber gips off the handles to put on the mouth.
 Grip and a bit of padding.
 Nice to the colors can distinguish between pos and neg for your project.

 3.hot glue gun and hot glue sticks. ♨ skin burn alert.
 Stop, drop, and roll that glue off your fingers quick.
 Ive noticed depending on the amount.
 Usually rubbing/rolling glue in a ball after skin contact minimizes burn.
 But always keep a deal of water near by.
 Trust me there.
-Plus im inpatient.
+Plus im impatient.
 So it helps cool glue super fast.

 Neat lil trick for giggles......
-Normally there is abother word in front of giggles....
+Normally there is another word in front of giggles....
 Take a darker colored marker and color glue sticks.
 Leaves a faint color after completely cooling.
 Doesn't ruin glue gun either.

 Ok i lied on the blinking and missing.
 More of a eyes closed for a good snooze.
 Would be more like it.